 A new concrete podium is added that anchors Hill House to the sandstone escarpment.
 Its horizontal form grounds the soaring roof planes above.
 The podium’s terraced levels and a generous staircase bring the pool and lower garden within easy reach of the raised interior.
-Carved within the concrete mass are a cellar, sauna and entertaining room.
-The cliff-face’s sandstone surface is encased with these cave-like rooms.
+Carved within the concrete mass are a cellar, sauna, and entertaining room.
+The cliff-face’s sandstone surface is revealed with these cave-like rooms.
 Temperature is moderated by mass and earth.
 The podium roof is an expansive teak surface made seamless with inside.
 The low seating edge mimics a boat deck to feel the harbour without interruption.

 By Toby Breakspear, Tiffany Liew, Ciaran Acton, 2016-2020.
 Built by A.M.
 Custom Builders.
 Structural Engineering by Partridge.